 The disease can affect any breed of dog at any age – and the disease thrives in cold, wet and wintry weather when the ground is sodden.

-    As Metro reports, there have already been five dogs in the UK who’ve passed away from contracting the disease.
+As Metro reports, there have already been multiple dogs in the UK who’ve passed away from contracting the disease.

 Veterinary practice, Anderson Moores, confirmed that two of the dogs died near Horsham in West Sussex, while the others were divided between Malmesbury, Wiltshire and Hungerford, Berkshire.

 The UK’s leading expert on Alabama Rot, David Walker has issued the following warning: